CheeYuTan/FraudDetection_RecursiveCTE/README.md

 - Claim amounts with realistic distributions (fraudulent claims tend to be higher value)
 - Claim statuses: Pending, Approved, Denied, Under Review
 - Incident dates and processing timelines
+- Each claim is assigned to an adjuster (insurance professional who investigates the claim)

+### Adjusters
+- Insurance adjusters who investigate and process claims
+- Departments: Auto, Home, Health, Property, Special Investigations
+- Some adjusters are members of the Special Investigations Unit (SIU) - specialized fraud investigators
+- Used to detect service provider connections: claims handled by the same adjuster within a time window are related
+- Important for fraud detection: patterns of multiple suspicious claims handled by the same adjuster can indicate coordinated fraud

 ### Relationships